penumsa/datasciencecoursera/CodeBook.md

 Data file location -
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Other information -
-1. README.md - Provides information on how the run_analysis.R script works
-2. CodeBook.md - Describes the variables, data and transformations
-                 for obtaining the tidy data file from the raw data files Objective - Generate a independent tidy data set with the average of each variable for each activity and each subject Input - Zip file containing the data output - Text file containing the tidy data set of averages of a set of 86 variables for 6 activities and 30 subjects The following steps identify the processing steps to arrive at the final tidy data file - Step 1 - Download the Zip file to data folder - check if data folder exists The existence of the data folder in the current working directory is ensured first, if it does not exist it is created
+Objective - Generate a independent tidy data set with the average of each variable for each activity and each subject Input - Zip file containing the data output - Text file containing the tidy data set of averages of a set of 86 variables for 6 activities and 30 subjects

+The following steps identify the processing steps to arrive at the final tidy data file - Step 1 - Download the Zip file to data folder - check if data folder exists The existence of the data folder in the current working directory is ensured first, if it does not exist it is created